HebiRobotics/hebi_moveit_configs/README.md

 ### ROS Controllers

 1. Move to the ROS Controllers tab
-1. Click the "auto add followjointstrajectory controllers for each planning group" at the top of the page. **TODO: may have to do this manually after adding grippers**
+1. Click the "auto add followjointstrajectory controllers for each planning group" at the top of the page.
+1. **If creating an arm with a gripper**, delete the `hand_controller` controller that was created.

 ### Author Information